Environmental Sciences

 Please note: These are the typical schedules for Environmental Sciences students.

 The above schedules are highly recommended by the Co-op Program in order for students to complete their program within the shortest time frame.
-Alternate schedule is available in consultation with your Co-op Coordinator.
+Alternate scheduling is available in consultation with your Co-op Coordinator.